 Mind provides advice and support to anyone likely to develop or already experiencing a mental health problem.
 It also campaigns to improve services, raise awareness and promote understanding.Their infoline can be contacted on 0300 123 3393 or email email@example.com

-CALM is the Campaign Against Living Miserably, for men aged 15-35.
+CALM is the Campaign Against Living Miserably, for men of any aged.
 Its website includes useful advice on many subjects such as Alcohol & Drugs, Depression, Divorce & Separation, Financial Stress, Relationships and much more.

 Rehab 4 Alcoholism offers a free helpline and intervention service for people suffering from alcoholism and mental health problems.

 Living Life to the Full – This is an online course that teaches key knowledge in how to tackle and respond to issues/demands which we all meet in our everyday lives.
 Start with “10 things that make you feel happier straight away” on the Living Life to the Full homepage to see if the rest of the course might work for you.
 You will need speakers or headphones.